vignkri/vignesh/content/notes/programming_notes.md

 ![](/images/notes/beautiful_soup_timeit_01.png)

-Against the pandas extract method which is way faster than initialising BeautifulSoup4 every single time.
+Against the pandas extract method which is way faster than initialising BeautifulSoup every single time.
 The extract is better as it extracts the required data faster than the above Beautiful soup code.
 Additionally, the groups can be customised easily and assigned to columns nicely.

 ```{Python}
 regex_phrase = r'(\d*) (Up) ,(\d*) (Down)'